FARA: Future-aware Ranking Algorithm for Fairness Optimization: RELATED WORK

 \textbf{\textit{Fair Ranking Algorithms:}} \space Recently, a few ranking algorithms ~\cite{patro2022fair,zehlike2021fairness,usunier2022fast,heuss2022fairness,mansoury2022understanding,saito2022fair,gao2022fair} have been proposed to achieve exposure-based fairness.
 In this work, we classify them as \textbf{open-loop} algorithms or \textbf{feedback-loop} algorithms depending on whether historically generated ranklists are used to correct ranking scores.
 For open-loop fair algorithms~\cite{singh2019policy,singh2018fairness,singh2021fairness,oosterhuis2021computationally,heuss2022fairness,vardasbi2022probabilistic,wu2022joint}, each item usually has a static and fixed ranking score once the ranking model is optimized.
 Then ranklists are stochastically sampled for each session according to the static ranking scores.
 Various techniques have been used to optimize the static ranking model, such as linear programming~\cite{singh2018fairness,heuss2022fairness}, policy gradient~\cite{singh2019policy}, differentiable PL model optimization~\cite{oosterhuis2021computationally}.
 However, given the fact that ranking scores are static, open-loop algorithms are usually not robust.
-For example, if unfairness already happened in some historical sessions by some external disturbances, there is no way to correct the unfairness automatically in later sessions since the ranking score is fixed.
-The disturbances can be some online experiments, sponsored results, etc. To improve ranking robustness, feedback-loop algorithms~\cite{yang2021maximizing,morik2020controlling,biega2018equity,yang2023marginal} dynamically take historical ranklists as input to correct items' scores.
+To improve ranking robustness, feedback-loop algorithms~\cite{yang2021maximizing,morik2020controlling,biega2018equity,yang2023marginal} dynamically take historical ranklists as input to correct items' scores.
 For example, \citet{morik2020controlling} proposes to use a proportional controller to boost ranking scores of historically unfairly treated items.
-Open-loop and feedback-loop fair algorithms are greedy algorithms since their ranklist optimization for the next immediate session does not consider the influence of future sessions' ranklists.
-Being greedy algorithms, they usually get stuck at the local optimum and fail to reach optimal ranking performance in the long run~\cite{engelbrecht2007computational}.